JiaqiTu/Ray-Tracing/README.md

 ## Overview

-This project is a ray tracing implementation that sets up a camera and renders a gradient background.
+This project is a ray tracing implementation that sets up a camera, ray source and renders a picture based on the camera's location.
 The code is written in C++ and uses CMake as the build system.

 ## Build Instructions